rjbrown57/binman/Readme.md

 ## External Url Support

-binman currently supports fetching version information from github, and then downloading the asset from a seperate url.
+binman currently supports fetching version information from github, and then downloading the asset from a separate url.
 Templating via go templates and [sprig](https://masterminds.github.io/sprig/) can be performed on the url to allow substitution of the fetched tag.

 The following values are provided that are commonly used with external urls.
 See [string templating](#string-templating) for a full list.